engineermarcus/marcus-alias/README.md

 marcus --show

-Rename a file:
+Rename a file/folder:

 marcus --rename old.txt --to new.txt

-Delete a file:
+delete a file:

 marcus --delete unwanted.txt

+Delete a folder:

+marcus --Delete folder_name

 Zip a folder: